Elmer Washburn: Later tenure

 In a 1873 scandal, Milwaukee newspapers accused Washburn of forcing a Wisconsin businessman named Wheeler to pay the police department $200 for the return of stolen goods.
 While he was eventually cleared of any criminal wrongdoing, a select committee of the Chicago City Council recommended he be censured.

-Director of Secret Service
+Chief of the Secret Service

-Washburn served as head of the United States Secret Service under president Ulysses S. Grant from 1874 to 1876.
+Washburn served as chief of the United States Secret Service under president Ulysses S. Grant from 1874 to 1876.

 Washburn took office on October 1, 1874.

 Washburn helped thwart the attempted theft of Abraham Lincoln's corpse.
+He also played a role in prosecution of Whiskey Ring members.

-Subsequent career
+Subsequent life and career

-Washburn got involved in the Union Stock Yards, heading the Chicago Live Stock Exchange and serving as president of the Union Stock Yards National Bank.
+Washburn became involved in the Union Stock Yards, heading the Chicago Live Stock Exchange and serving as president of the Union Stock Yards National Bank for many years.
+He also served as head of Chicago's Live Stock Exchange.

 In March 1884, Washburn lobbied the US Congress against the bill which created the Bureau of Animal Industry, and helped to weaken the agency's ultimate authority.
 However, by late 1886, he had been persuaded to now side in favor of having a more powerful agency operate in place of the Bureau of Animal Agency.

+In 1887, Washburn was elected Supervisor (township executive) of Lake Township a then-suburban township in Cook County, Illinois.
 Washburn unsuccessfully ran in the 1891 Chicago mayoral election, in which he placed fourth and was defeated by his cousin once-removed Hempstead Washburne.

+Washburn died in Chicago at the age of 84 on November 25, 1918.